-Personalities living in the novel are fictional from what had sprung from the writer’s mind.
-However, part of the traits of these characters are real and in fact, only on varied percentage existent to the people you’ll meet across the sales table.
+Personalities living in the novel are fictional as to what had sprung from the writer’s mind.
+However, traits of these characters are real and in fact, existent to the people you’ll meet across the sales table.

-Meeting with these people then is a beneficial preempting tool so you could modulate your presence in dealing with a similar (only different in percentage) behavior when you meet a prospect every day.
-You’ll be efficient then on working out how to be likeable and agreeable to your guest, propelling to qualify a well understood pitch.
+Knowing diverse novel personalities then is a beneficial preempting tool so you could modulate your presence in dealing with similar (varied extremes) behavior as you meet a prospect every day.
+You’ll be efficient then on working out how to be likeable and agreeable to your guest.
+This propels to a well understood pitch.
 This helps you sharpen your intuitions in reading who a person might generally be so you can again, adjust how your attack would be.
 Remember from now on, you aren’t just meeting people in a crowd, in a novel too.

 SYNONYMS.
 A revolver for your pitch’s clarity.